 Non-executive member of the Board from 1 January 2022, Chair of the Staffing, Salaries & Nominations Committee and a member of the Audit, Risk & Compliance Committee.
 Senior Independent Board Member since 22 April 2022.
-Currently the Chief Human Resources Officer at Sycurio, a FinTech Private Equity backed company.
 Over 20 years HR experience with 8 years Board level experience, supporting, challenging and advising on Board level HR decisions.
+10 years experience working with mutual Friendly Societies, including LV and was Group HR Director at OneFamily.

-Previously Group HR Director at OneFamily, an Insurance Mutual.
-The owner of Lemons Consulting Group, providing HR consulting and Executive Coaching, and also a Charity Trustee.
+The owner of Lemons Consulting Group, providing HR consulting and Executive Coaching, also a Charity Trustee.